lovnishverma/.github/ISSUE_TEMPLATE/feature_request.md

   - type: textarea
     id: solution
     attributes:
-      label: 💡 Proposed Solution
+      label: "💡 Proposed Solution"
-      description: Describe the solution you'd like
+      description: "Describe the solution you'd like"
       placeholder: "I would like to see..."
     validations:
       required: true